angea/pocorgtfo/writeups/19/README.md

                Output may be incorrect.
 ```

-But it also displays the buggy picture - while all other softwares just stopped the rendering:
+But it also displays the buggy picture - while all other softwares with bugs
+just stopped the rendering,
+and most software would just overcome the mistake and display it the expected way!

 <img width=200 src="contentbug.png"/>